Piderman/mattycollins.com.au/_posts/2013-12-10-accessibility-basics.md

 });
 {% endhighlight %}

-The above comes in handy for creating a javascript button.
+The above comes in handy for creating a <del>javascript</del> <ins>jQuery</ins> button.
 It stops things like postbacks to servers being triggered or any other user-agent events hooked up, as well as allowing `.trigger()` to be called elsewhere on the object without causing errors.

 ### Semantics
 HTML is meant to describe text, so use it for its intended use!
 Screen readers have some cool features such as telling you how long a list is, or the ability to skip to headings on the page.
 [A wise man](http://twitter.com/DanielOgden) once taught me that structure comes first, then the visual styles.
 Removing the CSS from a page should still make it readable.

 ## Conclusion
 If you can keep in mind these small steps then accessibility can become second nature and part of good development practices.
-Treat having both hover and focus states the same as a background-color fallback for a gradient, and your sites we be instantly more accessible.
+Treat having both hover and focus states the same as a background-color fallback for a gradient, and your sites will be instantly more accessible.

 [^1]: I have written the word <q>accessibility</q>, and its variants, more than 20 times in this post, yet managed to spell it wrong every. single. time.